-In 1902, Denver City served as the Arapahoe County Seat from 1861 until consolidation in 1902.
+In 1902, Denver City consolidated with Arapahoe County.
+Denver City served as the Arapahoe County Seat from 1861 until consolidation in 1902.

-In 1902, voters approved a statewide referendum allowing home rule for Denver and other municipalities.
-On December 1 that year, Governor James Orman proclaimed the amendment part of the state's fundamental law, thus creating the City and County of Denver, separating it from Arapahoe and Adams counties.
+In 1902, voters approved a statewide referendum, leading to the creation of the City and County of Denver, separating it from Arapahoe and Adams counties.

-In 1908, Denver hosted the Democratic National Convention.
+In 1908, Denver hosted the Democratic National Convention, which promoted the city.

-In 1908, the Municipal Auditorium in Denver hosted the Democratic National Convention.
-The auditorium is now known as the Ellie Caulkins Opera House.
+In 1908, Denver's Municipal Auditorium hosted the Democratic National Convention, now known as the Ellie Caulkins Opera House.

 In 1910, Samsonite began in Denver as Shwayder Trunk Manufacturing Company.